Heinzaybo/Group6-/Use cases/usecase1.md

 ### Preconditions

-System has access to world database and take the countries populations of the world.
+The system has access to world database and take the countries populations of the world.

 ### Success End Condition

-A forecaster can view the population of the countries from the largest to smallest.
+A forecaster can view the population of the countries from the largest to the smallest.

 ### Failed End Condition

-A forecaster can’t view easily as he expected and he can’t view the countries populations of the world.
+The forecaster is unable to view the desired information or report.

 ### Primary Actor